DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

 #### Model Examination

 The models underwent extensive posterior predictive checks and comparisons between prior and posterior distributions.
-The posterior predictive checks indicated a strong alignment between the predicted and observed infant mortality rates, highlighting the model’s ability to capturer general trends but limited precision.
+The posterior predictive checks indicated a strong alignment between the predicted and observed infant mortality rates, highlighting the model’s ability to capture general trends but limited precision.
 The comparison of prior and posterior distributions demonstrated that the data substantially informed the posterior estimates, particularly for key predictors such as the interaction term between restrictive abortion laws and the timing of the Dobbs decision.
 These results validate the model’s capacity to explore the effects of restrictive abortion policies on maternal mental health and infant outcomes, offering a sound basis for policy recommendations.

 #### Environmental Impact